Investigating the future of virtual health assistants: Alexa we Care, the skill for the elderly.

 In the user research phase, we have identified 4 main archetypes:

 - The elderly.
-Young seniors, seniors, and advanced seniors between 65 and 85 who interact regularly with a smartphone
+People between 65 and 85 who interact regularly with a smartphone

 - People with special needs.
 People recovering from a difficult operation, living with a chronic condition, or other special needs that require specific care.